 Consider social media

-According to We Are Social, there are 3.8 billion people worldwide who have accounts on social media platforms.
+According to Forbes, there are 4.9 billion people worldwide who have accounts on social media platforms.
 So it’s worth considering using social media to increase primary demand.
 You can promote your products using posts, videos, stories, IGTV, paid ads, and influencer marketing.

 Here you can see an example of the “Got Milk” campaign on Instagram.
 The creators posted a video informing subscribers about National Milk Day.